 - i.
 Asset Protection of the funds for your beneficiaries from creditors, - ii.
-Avoid accelerated income tax exposure by stipulating that the beneficiary must stretch it over their lifetime, - iii.
-Provide assistance with the asset management of the Trust, so that poor financial decisions or inappropriate distributions are not made by the beneficiary, and iv.
+Avoid accelerated income tax exposure by taking advantage of stretching the distributions over a lifetime for qualifying beneficiaries, - iii.
+Provide assistance with the asset management of the Trust, so that poor financial decisions or inappropriate distributions are not made by the beneficiary, and - iv.
 Flexibility in naming successor beneficiaries to your IRA, so that you are able to control who inherits the IRA after your primary beneficiary has passed away.